 - comparable income from abroad.

-Tax-free grants or scholarships do not affect the income assistance.
-Other rules concerning the effect of income on interest assistance are the same as for financial aid for students.
+Rules concerning the effect of income on interest assistance are the same as for financial aid for students.